-Speed limits are substantially reduced in construction areas, both on and off of roadways.
+Speed limits are substantially reduced in construction areas on and off roadways.
 This is to ensure the safety of both motorists and construction crews.
-When approaching a construction zone, look for posted signage (similar to the picture above) which will specify the speed limit of that particular area.
-A typical speed reduction is ten miles or more below the road's regular speed limit.
+When approaching a construction zone, look for posted signage (similar to the picture above), which will specify the speed limit of that particular area.
+A typical speed reduction is ten mph or more below the road's regular speed limit.

-To report a missing speed limit sign, please call the Public Works Traffic Division at (817) 748-8370 during business hours of 7:00 a.m. to 4:00 p.m.
+To report a missing speed limit sign, please call the Public Works Traffic Division at (817) 748-8370 from 7:00 a.m. to 4:00 p.m.
 Monday through Friday.
-When reporting an issue, please provide a specific address or the appropriate cross streets.
+Please provide a specific address or the appropriate cross streets when reporting an issue.

 Code of Ordinances